a-b-street/docs/book/src/dev/README.md

 You can also opt into downloading updates for more cities by editing `data/player/data.json`.
 If you want to opt into absolutely everything: `cargo run --bin updater -- --opt-into-all > data/player/data.json`

-You can download new cities using the UI directly, but currently running the updater tool will not recognize these and delete them.
-Easy fix if somebody hits this...

 ## Building map data